 Unconditional promises to give expected to be collected in future years are recorded at the present value of their estimated future cash flows.
 Amortization of discounts is included in contributions revenue.
 Pledges are reserved based on the judgment of management as to collectability.
-Donor restricted promises to give are reported as with donor restricted contributions.
+Donor restricted promises to give are reported as a part of net assets with donor restrictions.